Anahita97/collinearityR_tool/README.md

 `car`: The car package is necessary to do VIF calculations.
 More documentation on `VIF` function can be found [here]("https://www.rdocumentation.org/packages/regclass/versions/1.6/topics/VIF").

-Identify multicollinearity issues by correlation, VIF, and visualizations.
-This package is designed for beginners of R who want to identify multicollinearity issues by applying a simple function.
-It automates the process of building a longer form of correlation matrix, creating correlation heat map and identifying pairwise highly correlated variables.
-A python version of package is also in the progress of development.

 ## Installation